The Best Tankless Water Heaters

 The Rheem website isn’t as user-friendly as Takagi’s — it requires a fair amount of snooping to dig up the same information.
 You have to hunt down individual models to find their specifications and troubleshooting documents, but with enough poking around, you can find what you need to make a selection, install your unit of choice, and keep up with maintenance later on.

-Few other manufacturers of electric models can come close to Stiebel Eltron in terms of GPM and energy efficiency — all its models boast an energy factor of 0.99, the highest rating among electric tankless.
-Owning the best of the best comes with a price, however, as Stiebel Eltron surpasses the competition in terms of capacity and cost.
-Its models typically ring in at $100 to $200 more than units from other brands with equivalent or slightly lower GPM.
+Few other manufacturers of electric models can come close to Stiebel Eltron in terms of GPM and energy efficiency — all its models boast an energy factor of 0.99, the highest rating among electric tankless water heaters.
+While that comes at a higher upfront price, it can also save you a ton in utility bills over the life of the heater.

 We appreciated that getting information from Stiebel Eltron was always a straightforward affair.
 Its customer service phone number actually brings you to customer service, not impenetrable webs of reconnections and dialing 0 for an operator.

-How to Choose the Right-Sized Model for Your Home
+How to Find the Right Tankless Water Heater for Your Home

 As mighty as these mini machines are, manufacturers invariably exaggerate their capabilities.
 They crow that you will “never run out of hot water,” but the truth is you can run out if you overtax the unit’s flow rate — measured in gallons-per-minute (GPM).
 Purchasing a unit with the right GPM for your household is key.